outboundexplorer/laravel-insights/notes/Form.notes.md

 ```

 * `'name' => 'value'` pairs are placed into an array for the second parameter to represent the different options.
-* We can include an optional third parameter to select an option as default. (only one select option can be chosed at one time).
+* We can include an optional third parameter to select an option as default. (only one select option can be chosen at one time).
 * It is possible to add additional attributes with a fourth argument.

 ____